-Our Audit Committee engaged RSM US LLP to serve as our independent registered public accounting firm for the fiscal year ended December 31, 2018.
-Marcum LLP served as our registered public accounting firm for the fiscal years ended December 31, 2016 and 2017 and through December 10, 2018 during the fiscal year ending December 31, 2018.
+Our Audit Committee engaged RSM US LLP to serve as our independent registered public accounting firm for the fiscal year ended December 31, 2019.
+RSM US LLP also served as our registered public accounting firm for the fiscal year ended December 31, 2018.